 - The Why and How of Project Management

-Lucy says to Charlie Brown, “I’ll hold the ball, and you kick,” but as Charlie Brown leans into his launch, Lucy pulls away.
-You know the result: Charlie Brown, lying on his back.
+In the cartoons I read as a kid, Lucy would say to Charlie Brown, “I will hold the ball, and you kick,” but as Charlie Brown would lean into his launch, she would pull away.
+And you remember the result: Charlie Brown, lying on his backside.

 Learn from the CPA Scribo newsletter!